kljr/SpringboardVM/README.md

 > Directory switching

-* `drv` - Go to DruVMoser install directory.
+* `sbvm` - Go to SpringboardVM install directory.
 * `cdcd [docroot/path]` - switch to docroot or any path in a docroot.
 * `cdcdm [docroot]` - switch to the Springboard modules directory of site with [docroot]
 * `cdcdt [docroot]` - switch to the Springboard themes directory of site with [docroot]
 * `cdcdl [docroot]` - switch to the libraries directory of site with [docroot]
 * If you're already in a site directory context, the above commands will work without arguments.

-* `dwac` - Go to acceptance tests directory
+* `sbvm_ac` - Go to acceptance tests directory

 >  Managing sites

-* `drprov` - provision virtual hosts for new installations, create the site, the database, and drush aliases.
+* `sbvm_prov` - provision virtual hosts for new installations, create the site, the database, and drush aliases.

 > Testing

-* `drc` - Go to acceptance tests directory
+* `sbvm_ac` - Go to acceptance tests directory
 * `codecept` - start codeception
 * `selchr` - start selenium with chromedriver.